-Easy piano sheet music Swan Lake, FREE, for little ballerinas, or any child who loves the mysterious sound of the minor scale.
+Easy piano sheet music Swan Lake for little ballerinas, or any child who loves the mysterious sound of the minor scale.

 Though this version of the ballet Swan Lake theme is so simple, the mind of a child can supply all the mystery of the orchestral background as their fingers move over the keys -- especially if you introduce them to it.

-Now here is my own easy piano sheet music for Swan Lake: unlike Tabitha, I didn't add any dynamic markings.
+Now here is my own easy piano sheet music or duet primo for Swan Lake: unlike Tabitha, I didn't add any dynamic markings.
 But this arrangement differs by using just a touch of harmony:

-I hope your students enjoy these two versions of Swan Lake!
+I hope your students enjoy these arrangements of Swan Lake!